jphmrst/defblog/README.md

    - `PAGE_SUBST_POSTS_NUMBERED` If this property is non-null, then the references are inserted as a numbered list; otherwise they are inserted as a non-numbered list.

+   - `PAGE_SUBST_PIN_POLICY` This value describes how pinned posts should be handled in the list of posts here.
+There are five possible values; an error will be raised if the given policy does not intern to one of these fine keyword symbols:

+	  - `:ignore-pin` The `PIN` property of posts will be ignored, and only the post date and `PAGE_SUBST_POSTS_MAX` maximum limit of posts will be considered.

+	  - `:pinned-only`  Only pinned posts (and moreover all of them) will be listed.

+	  - `:raise-cap` The list will include both all pinned posts and up to `PAGE_SUBST_POSTS_MAX` unpinned posts.

+	  - `:capped` The list will include all pinned posts, and if the limit of `PAGE_SUBST_POSTS_MAX` allows, some unpinned posts as well.

+	  - `:strict-cap` The list can include pinned posts and recent unpinned posts, and will be sorted by descending modification date, but with no more than the limit of `PAGE_SUBST_POSTS_MAX` total posts.

 - If a line starts

   ```lisp